Midland Electric Light and Power Company: History

-The Midland Electric Light and Power Company Limited was registered on 12 December 1881 to take over a concession for an electric lighting installation in Leamington Spa and Birmingham.
+The Midland Electric Light and Power Company was registered on 12 December 1881 to take over a concession for an electric lighting installation in Leamington Spa and Birmingham.

 The capacity of the generating plant in 1898 was 290 kW, with a maximum load of 127 kW on a low tension continuous current (DC) system.

 The total plant capacity was 524 kW in 1915.
 The generating plant comprised a Belliss engine coupled to an E. C. Company generator and 3 Robey compound condensing engines coupled to Chamberlain-Hookham generators.
 There was 12½ miles of mains supplying 520 customers.

 In the early 1920s the company abandoned the generation of electricity in favour of purchasing it in bulk.
 In 1923 it purchased 907.627 MWh to supply a maximum load was 607 kW.
 The revenue was £18,532, the cost was £11,547 giving a surplus of £6,985.
 There were 2,135 connections on the system.

-The total capital of the Midland Electric Light and Power Company Limited was owned by the Midland Counties Electric Supply Company Limited (see section below) by 1926.
+The total capital of the Midland Electric Light and Power Company was owned by the Midland Counties Electric Supply Company Limited (see section below) by 1926.

 In the late 1930s electricity was received and distributed through four sites: Leamington Spa, Kenilworth, South Warwickshire and Warwick.
 There were 12,354 connections with a maximum load of 3,944 kW.
 Key operating data are shown in the table.